 To protect public health, FDACS can order closures of shellfish harvest areas (limited in this context to oysters, clams, and mussels).
 Before harvesting in Florida waters, determine open or closed status by visiting the Department's Division of Aquaculture website or calling a field office.

-In 2000, FWC’s Fish and Wildlife Research Institute established what is now known as the Red Tide Volunteer Monitoring Program, which is a program for citizens to help collect water samples from routine collection points and sites reported for suspected harmful algal blooms (HABs).
-The timely sampling by volunteers allows researchers to provide an early warning of offshore algal blooms and investigate reported events as they occur.
-The Program needs volunteers to collect samples from all coastal Florida counties.
-To view more information visit, Red Tide Volunteer Monitoring Program or use the Volunteer SignUp Form.
+In 2000, FWC’s Fish and Wildlife Research Institute established what is now known as Community Scientists Monitoring for Red Tide (CSMRT), which is a program for citizens to help collect water samples from routine collection points and sites reported for suspected harmful algal blooms (HABs).
+The timely sampling by community scientists allows researchers to provide an early warning of offshore algal blooms and investigate reported events as they occur.
+The Program needs individuals to collect samples from all coastal Florida counties.
+To view more information visit Community Scientists Monitoring for Red Tide (CSMRT) or use the Community Scientist Sign-up Form.

 Previous Regional Status Reports and Maps